redislabs-training/ru204/ru102js/redisolar/README.md

 ## TODO List

 * Complete `LICENSE`
-* Integrate Vue app (currently ships with built version)
+* Integrate Vue app (currently ships with built version - I'd like to just ship the built version TBH)
-* Write some tests
+* Write some more tests
-* Write insert for Site
 * Determine once and for all about using Models / Domain Objects
 * Consider using a better alternative than relative require paths, e.g. [app-module-path-node](https://www.npmjs.com/package/app-module-path-node)
 * Complete `README.md`
 * Complete static DAOs
 * Complete Redis DAOs
 * JSDoc comments
+* Tidy up field names into constants

 # Introduction